Can My Employer Deduct Money from My Salary for Training or Courses?

 - You have consented, in writing, to this deduction.

-If neither of these two exceptions have occurred, then any attempt by your employer to deduct money to repay training courses can be argued as being an unlawful deduction of wages.
+If neither of these two exceptions have occurred, then any attempt by your employer to deduct money to repay training courses can be argued as being an unlawful deduction of wages and a claim can be made to recover the deducted amount from the Employment Tribunal.

 What Is The Legal Basis Of The Deduction?

-The starting point which an employer must demonstrate is that there is a legal basis to deduct money for the repayment of course costs.
+Before taking any action to deduct pay for training or require repayment from an employee, an employer must demonstrate that there is a legal basis to deduct money for the repayment of training course costs.

 The first place to look for this legal basis is the employee’s contract of employment.
 It may be that the contract of employment does contain a provision relating to the repayment of course costs.
-However, the simple fact that your contract contains such a provision will not necessarily mean the deduction is lawful.
+However, the simple fact that your contract contains such a provision will not necessarily mean the deduction or attempt to recover training fees is lawful (please see below)

-If the contract of employment is silent, an employer would have to show that the employee was provided with documentation or an agreement which specifically related to the training course and which specifies their entitlement to make any deductions.
+If the contract of employment is silent, an employer would have to show that the employee was provided with documentation or an agreement which specifically related to the training course and which specified their entitlement to make any deductions or recover training costs.

 Have You Been Provided With Clear and Detailed Documentation Relating To The Deduction?

-As mentioned above, the mere fact that an employee’s contract states that the employer can deduct sums for training courses, does not necessarily mean that they can lawfully deduct that money.
+As mentioned above, the mere fact that an employee’s contract states that the employer can deduct sums for training courses, does not necessarily mean that they can lawfully deduct that money from salary.

 The information relating to any deduction of sums, regardless of whether they are contained in the contract of employment or a separate document, needs to be sufficiently clear and detailed to be relied upon by the employer.